 What is the allowable short-term plan duration in Connecticut?

 Although there are no short-term medical plans for sale in Connecticut, the state does have laws in place to govern these plans in the event that an insurer chose to offer them.

 Short-term health insurance in Connecticut cannot have a plan duration in excess of six months, and cannot be renewable.

 Connecticut’s general statute 38a-476 requires health insurance plans to cover pre-existing conditions, unless the plan is “a short-term health insurance policy issued on a nonrenewable basis for six months or less.”

 Short-term coverage virtually always excludes pre-existing conditions, so short-term plan duration is effectively limited to six months in duration.
 And it’s noteworthy that Connecticut’s law only allows them to exclude pre-existing conditions for which the patient received medical treatment/advice during the 24 months prior to the policy effective date.

 Short-term plans are required to cover essential health benefits in Connecticut

 Connecticut’s determination that short-term plans must cover EHBs was issued in a regulatory bulletin in 2018, but legislators considered a bill in 2019 that would have codified this requirement into state law.
 SB34 did not advance out of committee, but the state’s existing regulation is still in place.
-And as of 2019, there are no insurers offering short-term plans in the state.
+And as of 2020, there are still no insurers offering short-term plans in the state.

-Which insurers offer short-term coverage in Connecticut?
+Which insurers offer short-term plans in Connecticut?

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.